Frequently Asked Questions

 ACCCC is the Association of Covenant Camps and Conference Centers.
 The Evangelical Covenant church has different conferences located throughout the United States, many of which own their own camp like Covenant Harbor.
 We meet annually, have a governing board, and do a joint mission project each summer.

-CCCA, Christian Camp and Conference Center Association, provides resources for current trends in camping news, and an annual conference and an educational.
-This is a great organization that helps us stay connected others in the same ministry.
+CCCA, Christian Camp and Conference Center Association, provides resources for current trends in camping news and an annual conference.
+This is a great organization that helps us stay connected to others in the same ministry.

 What denomination are you affiliated with?